 I think Four Seasons Kuala Lumpur will have a great reputation.
 After all, this is a solid hotelier brand with high standards.
 Restaurants in the house are already a hot spot for gourmands and Malaysian extravaganza.
 Yun House Four Seasons KL is collaborating with Louis XIII, and this is huge.

 When Michelin stars come to Malaysia, I bet Yun House will get two stars at ease.
 Talking about the star, there is another one – Trigona Bar.
 Cocktails there are outstanding and ambient is decadent with luxury on every step.
 Four Seasons KL as a culinary hub?
 Why not.
+I hope our Four Seasons KL Review got you a picture of this hotel and you will enjoy there.

 As I mentioned before, Four Seasons KL has some flaws, and since this is a review, I will gently point them out.
 The construction doesn’t have a quality feel; maybe this is because due to the fast building or simply sloppy construction team.
 It truly isn’t nice to see tiles falling apart in front of you, especially not when this hotel is fresh out of the box.